MantasPauliukonis/survival-clicker2-proposal/README.md

 They are vital!
 Well at least most of them.

-Organs are optional and some of them are only unlocked at some later time in game.
+Some optional organs are only unlocked at some later time in game.

 Organ performance can be boosted with effects (from consumables or what have you), but can not be permanently increased (talking about organ level) with once exception: *See: Prestige system*